shenzeng1234/efficientvit_avion/README.md

 2. J. Carreira and A. Zisserman.
 Quo vadis, action recognition? a new model and the kinetics dataset.
 In CVPR, 2017.
 URL (https://github.com/user-attachments/assets/c049389f-272f-4155-a0a9-1cf8924adb82)
 3. Y. Zhao and P. Krahenbuhl.
 Training a large video model on a single machine in a day, 2023.
 URL https://arxiv.org/pdf/2309.16669.
 URL (https://github.com/user-attachments/assets/6dc99946-2dd1-44d2-9924-e371b7370bf1)

+**Manuscript accepted to publish in 2024 IEEE BigData Conference Proceedings**